mvonballmo/CSharpHandbook/4_formatting.md

 ## Indenting and Spacing

-* An indent is two spaces ; it is never a tab.
+* An indent is two spaces.
 * Use a single space after a comma (e.g. between function arguments).
 * There is no space after the leading parenthesis/bracket or before the closing parenthesis/bracket.
 * There is no space between a method name and the leading parenthesis, but there is a space before the leading parenthesis of a flow-control statement.